-Our School is predominantly female (76%) and women are employed at all levels in the organisation.
+Our School is predominantly female (76%) and we are pleased that women are employed at all levels in the organisation.
 However there is a greater proportion of women in the lower pay quartiles compared with the upper pay quartiles and this has an impact on our gender pay gap.